'Zooming' in on body image issues during Covid-19

 - Avoid blaming yourself for physical changes that have occurred during the ups and downs of the past few months.

-Dr Lewis-Smith says it is possible that we will become desensitised to our appearance the more we see it, and possibly become more accepting of it.
+Dr. Lewis-Smith says it is possible that we will become desensitized to our appearance the more we see it, and possibly become more accepting of it.
 But it is also possible that we won’t.